 Marriage, being a union of a man and a woman, as well as the family, motherhood and parenthood, shall be placed under the protection and care of the Republic of Poland.

 However, a provincial administrative court of Warsaw ruled against the dominant reading, stating that Article 18 effectively protects the marriage between a man and a woman, but doesn’t ban same-sex marriage and doesn’t prohibit the transcript of a foreign marriage certificate, as was the case claimed by the two popular vloggers Jakub and Dawid, who got married abroad and initially saw their foreign marriage certificate refused by the Polish administration.
 This can be considered as a landmark ruling for the Country.

 A wind of change

 “Discrimination stays, it’s detrimental”, the LGBT community still feel threatened and “the negative mindset living in an LGBT free zone… has a huge impact on the people, even if it has no legal direct effect.”
-It’s hard to say when something will change at the political national level, but as Miko stresses, if even such a conservative city as Kraków has started accepting the LGBT community, including two LGBT activists in the city’s anti-discrimination committee, it’s a huge step forward.
-Following the examples of brave figures as Paweł Adamowicz, Mayor of Gdańsk, supporter of LGBT, migrants and minority groups, assassinated last year on the stage of a live charity event, the local dimension is the key to finally give the LGBT people the right to love.
+It’s hard to say when something will change at the political national level, but as Miko stresses, even such a conservative city as Kraków has started accepting the LGBT community and two LGBT activists have been elected in the city’s anti-discrimination committee: it’s a huge step forward.
+Following the examples of brave figures as Paweł Adamowicz, Mayor of Gdańsk, supporter of LGBT, migrants and minority groups, assassinated last year on the stage of a live charity event, the local dimension might be the key to finally give the LGBT people the right to love.